rpeyron/wordpress-language-mix/readme.txt

 2. The Translations widget, which lets switching between translations (uses theme)

 == Changelog ==

+= 2.0 =
+* Contributions from Remi Peyronnet (https://github.com/rpeyron/wordpress-language-mix):
+  - Feature to choose the best language for a content and hide other translations
+  - Ability to force the current language of the page
+  - Settings page

 = 1.0 =
 * Initial release